pbevans1/portfolio/README.md

 The nutrition database is stored in memory as a self-balancing binary search tree (AVL Tree).
 It can run search in log n time, and builds in n log n time.

 The user diary is stored as a dynamic array of entries.
 It maintains a sorted list, running a modified insertion sort on each entry as it is added.
 This allows constant time read and update access at the expense of O(n) insert and delete.
-Since the diary needs to be displayed in order, an array was a natural choice.
 Since every entry is made manually through the user interface, the size of the diary is expected to be reasonably small so the cost of linear insert and delete is not expected to impact the user experience.

+In fact, testing on OSX with a 2.3GHz Intel i5 and 8GB of RAM,  diary inserts and deletes happened in negligble time even when the diary had been programmatically expanded to over 100,000 entries.
+Since a diary of this size would be imply that a single user logs 5 entries a day every day for over 50 years, this performance tradeoff seems to be acceptable in practice.

 ## Some Helpful Commands: